 - sleeping less than usual or trouble falling asleep.

 These symptoms typically appear right away but might be overlooked for months after the injury or until the person tries to resume their daily activities.
 People may look fine but may act and feel differently.

 If you have suffered a blow or jolt to the head and have a headache that gets worse and does not go away, weakness, numbness or decreased coordination, repeated vomiting or nausea, and slurred speech, then you should seek medical attention right away.
-These symptoms can be a sign of bleeding on the brain and requires immediate surgery.
+These symptoms can be a sign of bleeding in the brain and require immediate surgery.

 Reducing the Risk of TBI in cars